Songs from Canal Days

 playing one).

-Dulci-More member and harmonica player Don Blair (also the most recent leader
+Longtime Dulci-More member and harmonica player Don Blair (also the

-of the Steel Valley Harmonica Players and leader of the Grooving Grandpas
+most recent leader of the Steel Valley Harmonica Players and leader of the

-Harmonica Group), went along and organized a few other excellent harmonica
+Grooving Grandpas Harmonica Group), went along and organized a few other

 It was a fun event, and I was very pleased to continue a long association with